 Prof. Grbovic has a wide experience in MEMS device design and simulation as well as photolithography and microfabrication processes.
 Dr. Grbovic’s research interests are micro electromechanical systems (MEMS) for sensing and energy harvesting applications.

-His recent research focuses on creating focal plane arrays of bi-material MEMS devices for infrared and terahertz imaging.
+His recent research focuses on creating focal plane arrays of bi-material MEMS devices for infrared and terahertz imaging using absorbing metamaterials.
+He is also working on microwave metamaterials, MEMS energy harvesting devices and micro ion thruster based using carbon nanotubes.
 His work has been published in Applied Physics Letters, Journal of Applied Physics, Optics Express and other journals and proceedings and he is an author of a chapter in the Encyclopedia of Nanoscience and Nanotechnology.

 Young W. Kwon